Morten95/CodeOps_Forum/README.md

 Prerequisites: 32-bit or 64-bit machine and IQ over 130 like Anders.
 Higher or lower IQ then 130 will complicated the task, so be aware of this before starting

-Download  from the original page :  https://www.apachefriends.org/index.html
+Download  XAMPPfrom the original page :  https://www.apachefriends.org/index.html
 1. Choose Download  for LINUX, if you have linux distro.
 2. When you click download it will prompt the  file to download and it will save it on the choosen folder(usually the download folder).